typelevel/kind-projector/README.md

       </configuration>
     </plugin>

-For mill projecs, add the plugin to the `scalacPluginIvyDep` Note the triple colons (`:::`) to ensure it uses the full scala version.
+For mill projects, add the plugin to the `scalacPluginIvyDep` Note the triple colons (`:::`) to ensure it uses the full scala version.

     override def scalacPluginIvyDeps = Agg(